vdaas/vald/docs/overview/architecture.md

 - Observability & Real-time monitoring

-  Vald supports pprof and Prometheus to monitor and trace the log in every Vald components.
+  All Vald components support Cloud-Native based observability features such as Prometheus and Jaeger exporter.

-- Distributed
+- Distributed vector spaces

-  All the data and index are distributed to Vald Agents in the Vald cluster so whenever you search a vector, all Vald agents can process parallelly and merge the result by Vald LB Gateway.
+  All the vector data and indexes are distributed to Vald Agents in the Vald cluster.
+Whenever you search a vector in Vald cluster, all Vald agents can process parallelly and merge the result by Vald LB Gateway.

 - Kubernetes based

-  Vald can integrate with kubernetes which enables the following features.
+  Vald can integrate with Kubernetes which enables the following features.

   - Orchestrated

     Kubernetes supports container orchestration.
-All components in Vald can be managed by kubernetes automatically.
+All components in Vald can be managed by Kubernetes automatically.

   - Horizontal scalable

     All Vald components are designed and implemented to be scalable.
-You can add any node in kubernetes cluster at any time to scale your kuberentes cluster, or changing the number of replicas to scale Vald.
+You can add any node in Kubernetes cluster at any time to scale your Kuberentes cluster, or changing the number of replicas to scale Vald.

   - Auto-healing